 - Complete the Free Application for Federal Student Aid at fafsa.ed.gov

-- Check your document tracking within 4-5 business days to see if we have received your FAFSA information.
+- Check your Student Portal within 4-5 business days to see if we have received your FAFSA information.

-- Continue checking your document tracking regularly to see if you are required to submit additional documents to our office.
+- Continue checking your Student Portal regularly to see if you are required to submit additional documents to our office.

-- Your award information should be available on your Financial Aid Awards page within 8 weeks from the time you submitted your last complete document (this time may be longer during periods of high volume).
+- Your award information should be available on your Financial Aid Awards page 10-14 business days from the time you submitted your last complete document (this time may be longer during periods of high volume).

 - Blank fields: Leaving fields blank can cause miscalculations.
 All fields should be filled out instead with a 0 or “not applicable”.